-The Yucatan cenotes are one of the main tourist attractions on the Peninsula.
-The Cuzamá cenotes are three magnificent cenotes that are visited by driving a cart pulled by mules or horses through the mountain.
+The cenotes in Yucatán are one of the main tourist attractions on the Peninsula.
+The 3 Cuzamá cenotes are three magnificent cenotes that are visited by driving a cart pulled by mules or horses through the mountain.

-Throughout the peninsula of Yucatan thousands of cenotes have been counted, between 5000 to 7000, a magical and incredible world at our feet.
-When I came to live in the 2007, the most famous cenotes were those of Cuzamá, a Yucatecan population near Mérida.
-So there we went to meet them from Cancun on our first forays into Yucatan.
+When we came to live in 2007, one of the most famous cenotes in Yucatan were those of Cuzamá, a Yucatecan town near Mérida.
+So we went there to meet them from Cancun on our first forays into Yucatan.

-We recommend our 8 Cenotes near Merida safety pins
+We recommend 8 safety pins Cenotes near Merida

 Now they change the old trolley by a wooden platform, with its corresponding seats and backs, it is placed on the tracks and is pulled by a mule or horse.
 It's like going in a small single train car.
 An invention that created the premises of the community and now they share the management of the place two cooperatives.

-Some of the railway guides of Cuzamá They had come to work these lands and they have some good history of the place to show you the time of the Haciendas.
+Some of the Cenotes railway guides Cuzamá They had come to work these lands and they have some good history of the place to show you the time of the Haciendas.
 Like good reserved Yucatecans, talkative when they feel like it, it ends up being a most enriching little trip.
 During the way that enters us to the cenotes fields of henequen are seen.

 CENOTES DE CUZAMÁ